 BFD provides rapid detection of the failure of a forwarding path by checking that the next-hop device is alive.
-When BFD is not enabled, it can take from 3 to 30 seconds to detect that a neighboring device is not operational.
+When BFD is not enabled, it can take time to detect that a neighboring device is not operational.
 This causes packet loss due to incorrect routing information at a level unacceptable for real-time applications such as VOIP and video over IP.